SergeyShchus/SergeyShchus.github.io/resume.md

 ## EXPERIENCE

-### GIS Systems Implementation Manager
+### GIS Systems Implementation Manager, 03/2018 to present
-01/03/2018 – Current
-AST										Kiev, Ukraine
+AST, Kiev, Ukraine

-Participation in the development and implementation of enterprise geo-information portal.
+-Participation in the development and implementation of enterprise geo-information portal.
-Creation of a single enterprise GIS system with an analytical center and a single information base.
+-Creation of a single enterprise GIS system with an analytical center and a single information base.
-Optimization of the cadastral registration of the enterprise and the creation of a system for online control over the sown areas of the enterprise.
+-Optimization of the cadastral registration of the enterprise and the creation of a system for online control over the sown areas of the enterprise.
-Perform implementation processing and quality assurance/control (on updated and new DC GIS data) Create translate and integrate GIS data layers.
+-Perform implementation processing and quality assurance/control (on updated and new DC GIS data) -Create translate and integrate GIS data layers.
-Coordinate with other technicians and analysts in various data development and project support initiatives Complete special requests for various Agencies by utilizing existing data analyzing results and producing reports maps and supporting documentation
+-Coordinate with other technicians and analysts in various data development and project support initiatives -Complete special requests for various Agencies by utilizing existing data analyzing results and producing reports maps and supporting documentation
-Wrote custom tools using Python and SQL to automate database tasks and simplify data entry
+-Wrote custom tools using Python and SQL to automate database tasks and simplify data entry

-### GIS Analyst
+### GIS Analyst, 06/2016 to 03/2018
-6/06/2016 –01/03/2018
-Drone.UA									Kiev, Ukraine
+Drone.UA, Kiev, Ukraine

-Perform implementation processing and quality assurance/control (on updated and new DC GIS data) Create translate and integrate GIS data layers and digitize new data using a variety of software Coordinate with other technicians and analysts in various data development and project support initiatives Provide technical expertise and support to District agencies personnel and users in GIS and data efforts Complete special requests for various Agencies by utilizing existing data analyzing results and producing reports maps and supporting documentation
+-Perform implementation processing and quality assurance/control (on updated and new DC GIS data) -Create translate and integrate GIS data layers and digitize new data using a variety of software -Coordinate with other technicians and analysts in various data development and project support initiatives -Provide technical expertise and support to District agencies personnel and users in GIS and data efforts -Complete special requests for various Agencies by utilizing existing data analyzing results and producing reports maps and supporting documentation
-Wrote custom tools using Python and SQL to automate database tasks and simplify data entry
+-Wrote custom tools using Python and SQL to automate database tasks and simplify data entry

-### GIS Engineer
+### GIS Engineer, 09/2015 to 06/2016
-2/09/2015 – 1/06/2016
-2GIS										Kiev, Ukraine
+2GIS, Kiev, Ukraine

-Ensured mapping software order fulfillment
+-Ensured mapping software order fulfillment
-Designed developed tested and certified applications software and systems functionality Managed individual data and application development projects Diagnosed problems experienced with the use of GIS and related software Creation of digital maps and models, spatial and tabular analytics, statistical processing and interpretation of information received.
+-Designed developed tested and certified applications software and systems functionality -Managed individual data and application development projects -Diagnosed problems experienced with the use of GIS and related software -Creation of digital maps and models, spatial and tabular analytics, statistical processing and interpretation of information received.
- Editing and support of digital maps and databases.
+-Editing and support of digital maps and databases.

-### GIS Engineer
+### GIS Engineer, 08/2014 to 12/2015
-10/08/2014 – 1/12/2015
-Transnavicom									Kiev, Ukraine
+Transnavicom, Kiev, Ukraine

-Development of specialized GIS in the field of GPS navigation systems.
+-Development of specialized GIS in the field of GPS navigation systems.

 ## EDUCATION

-**Master of Science** – Ecology							1/09/2001 – 1/07/2006
+**Master of Science** – Ecology, 09/2001 to 07/2006

 Taurida National V.I.
-Vernadsky University (TNU)				Crimea,  Ukraine
+Vernadsky University (TNU), Crimea,  Ukraine

 ## SKILLS